Developer(s) – Crystal Dynamics & Nixxes Software

 The biggest problem I had with the game’s control scheme is that the camera angles can make playing the game needlessly complicated in some instances.
-Often times, I found that the camera can be zoomed out a little bit too much, making hard for players to see what they are doing with the character; this becomes an especially big problem if they are trying to overcome certain platforming sequences that can be found throughout the game.
+Often times, I found that the camera can be zoomed out a little bit too much, making it hard for players to see what they are doing with the character; this becomes an especially big problem if they are trying to overcome certain platforming sequences that can be found throughout the game.

 Lifespan – 7/10

 Lasting about as long either Blood Omen 2 or Soul Reaver 2, gamers can clock in around 15 to 20 hours, which whilst isn’t a terrible lifespan, doesn’t go above and beyond anything that had already been released within the series at that point.
 The developers started off with a game that lasted an exceptionally long time, and the lifespan of each game gradually became less and less, which is an issue I have with the series in general, but Defiance clocks in as the shortest game from my experience.